 Water is our sacred source of life, the birther of our world’s cultures, a symbol of our connection to nature and of our shared fates.
 At a time when the environment is more threatened than ever with pollution and our life-giving waterways at risk, Fifth House Ensemble traces the life cycle of water from its metaphorical descent from the heavens as rain, to its long journey in streams and rivers informed by conservation experts and ecologists.
-Featuring a new commission by Fresh Inc Festival alumnus Patrick O’Malley driven by ecological data from Friends of the Chicago River, a new commission by Shawn Okpebholo that celebrates water as a precious resource by transforming it into a musical instrument, alongside music inspired by First Peoples, this program asks what it would mean to return to a sacred conception in which humans are a part of nature rather than beings standing outside of its impact.
+Featuring a new commission by Fresh Inc Festival alumnus Patrick O’Malley driven by ecological data from local conservation group Friends of the Chicago River, as well as music by and inspired by First Peoples, this program asks what it would mean to return to a sacred conception in which humans are a part of nature rather than beings standing outside of its impact.
 As part of the program’s premiere period in Spring 2020, Fifth House will take part in a Musical Day of Service in partnership with Friends of the Chicago River, inviting audiences to take an active role in the stewardship of earth’s resources.
 The ensemble also partners with Friends to design and present assembly programs in Chicago Public Schools linking musical and ecological learning goals for students grades 4-8.

 John Luther Adams — The Wind in High Places